fij/btup/README.md

    * 1.3 Martin Haugh and Garud Iyengar: Financial Engineering and Risk Management Part I, also Part II<br/>
        https://www.coursera.org/learn/financial-engineering-1

+2. Alex Kuznetsov: The Complete Guide to Capital Markets for Quantitative Professionals

-2. Investopedia - Descriptions / Summaries / Short videos<br/>
+3. Investopedia - Descriptions / Summaries / Short videos<br/>
    Example: https://www.investopedia.com/terms/f/fixedincome.asp , see also menu on the left<br/>
    Warning: _avoid all ads_

-3. Emanuel Derman and Paul Wilmott: The Financial Modelers' Manifesto
+4. Emanuel Derman and Paul Wilmott: The Financial Modelers' Manifesto

-4. Alex Kuznetsov: The Complete Guide to Capital Markets for Quantitative Professionals

 5. John Hull: Options, Futures, and Other Derivatives

+6. Talk to Gemini.
+Learn how to end your answers with the next meaningful question.